isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <br>Does RV accept transfer students from other schools?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents can call the school at the end of the academic year to check if
+<p>Parents may call the school at the end of the academic year to check if
 there are any vacancies.
-If there are, parents can apply and the student will sit for the aptitude tests.</p>
+If there are, parents may apply and the student will sit for the aptitude tests.</p>
 </td>
 </tr>